busycaesar/Model_Context_Protocol/documentation/python-mcp-server.md

 The following documentation has been prepared with reference to the [MCP Website](https://modelcontextprotocol.io/quickstart/server#core-mcp-concepts).
 These instructions are intended for setting up the MCP server on Linux/MacOS.
-If you're using a Windows machine, please refer to the official website for the appropriate commands.
+If you are using a Windows machine, please refer to the official website for the appropriate commands.

 # Steps to create the MCP server using Python: